-- Prevention: creating a safe environment where mental health problems are less likely, improving the mental health and well-being of the whole school population, and equipping students to be resilient.
-This will include teaching students about mental health through the curriculum and reinforcing this through the school ethos; - Identification: recognising emerging issues as early and accurately as possible; - Early Help: helping students to access evidence based early support and interventions; and - Access to specialist support: working effectively with external agencies to provide swift access and referrals to specialist support and treatments.
+- Tier 1 Prevention: creating a safe environment where mental health problems are less likely, improving the mental health and well-being of the whole school population, and equipping students to be resilient, including in their activities online.
+This will include teaching students about mental health through the curriculum and reinforcing this through the school ethos: - Tier 2-3 Identification: recognising emerging issues as early and accurately as possible; - Tier 2-5 Early Help: helping students to access evidence based early support and interventions; and - Tier 4-6 Access to specialist support: working effectively with external agencies to provide swift access and referrals to specialist support and treatments.